 Gluten is a protein which is found in wheat, rye and barley, it occurs in foods such as; bread, sauces, pasta, cakes, cereals and beer.

 At first glance the list of foods containing gluten might seem like most of your diet but it’s not as restrictive as it seems, particularly now the condition is more prolific, there are many recipes out there to keep you satisfied, including ours below!

 My Gran suffered from Coeliac Disease and as a proud Scottswoman she was fond of the odd wedge or five of shortbread.
 So here’s Focused Nutrition’s gluten free recipe for some melt in the mouth, buttery and crisp shortbread.
 Make sure you use caster sugar as it’s finer and soften the butter because gluten free flour makes a very crumbly mix so needs the wetness to bind the dough!

 Gluten Free Shortbread

 Allergies and intolerances are affecting more and more people each year.
-For more information on how we can create bespoke products to suit a range of special dietary requirements, please contact Focused Nutrition on 0845 230 0058 or click here to pop us a message and one of the team will be in touch soon!
+For more information on how we can create bespoke products to suit a range of special dietary requirements, get in touch!